flipt-io/flipt/sdk/client/go/README.md

 )

 func main() {
-	// You can initialize the client with an namespace using "WithNamespace", otherwise
+	// You can initialize the client with a namespace using "WithNamespace", otherwise
 	// it will target the default namespace. evaluationClient := evaluation.NewClient(evaluation.WithNamespace("staging"))